A topic from the subject of Organic Chemistry in Chemistry.

 Bonding in Conjugated Unsaturated Systems

 The alternating double and single bonds in conjugated systems result in a delocalization of electrons, known as resonance.
-This delocalization lowers the energy of the molecule and makes it more stable.
+This delocalization lowers the energy of the molecule and makes it more stable than an equivalent system with isolated double bonds.
+This stability is due to the formation of extended pi orbitals spanning multiple atoms.

 Molecular Orbitals and Energy Levels

 The electrons in conjugated systems occupy molecular orbitals that are formed by the overlap of the p-orbitals on the carbon atoms involved in the double bonds.
-The energy levels of these orbitals are separated by energy gaps.
+These molecular orbitals are of two types: bonding orbitals (lower in energy and stabilizing) and antibonding orbitals (higher in energy and destabilizing).
+The energy levels of these orbitals are separated by energy gaps, and the size of these gaps influences the molecule's reactivity and spectroscopic properties.

 Ultraviolet-Visible (UV-Vis) Spectroscopy